erikbern/ann-benchmarks/README.rst

 * Use single core benchmarks.
 I believe most real world scenarios could be parallelized in other ways (eg. do multiple queries in parallel).
 * Avoid extremely costly index building (more than several hours).
 * Focus on datasets that fit in RAM.
 Out of core ANN could be the topic of a later comparison.
+* Do proper train/test set of index data and query points.

 Results
 -------

+Currently this is on the top 100k vectors from GloVe (27B Twitter version with 100 dimensions).
 This is very much a work in progress... more results coming later!

 .. figure:: https://raw.github.com/erikbern/ann-benchmarks/master/plot.png